lukaszreszke93/lukasz-coding/2020-04-21-refactoring.md

 ## What refactoring is not?
 Sometimes there's a case where refactoring is started and we dig deeper and deeper.
 In result we end up with code that is not working.
 There are different causes for that.
 One of them is lack of plan or scope.
 The other can be lack of tests.
 So according to definition, this is not refactoring.
-Because it assumes *no change in its observable behavior*.
+The reason its not refactoring is that, refactoring assumes *no change in its observable behavior*.

 ## So what is refactoring?
 It's a process of reorganizing and cleaning up the code.
 Perhaps preparing it for a new feature, in order to develop it faster.